ishunyu/magpie-dict/README.md

-# magpie-dict
+# Magpie Dictionary
-An online Chinese-English dictionary based on the subtitle translations of shows by the The Magpie Bridge Brigade.
+An online dictionary based on the subtitle translations from the The Magpie Bridge Brigade.
+Built in Go.

 ### Requirements
 - [Go](https://golang.org/)
+- Data files

 ## Getting Started
 ### Configure
-Copy default config file and then replace properties suited to your environment.
+Copy the configuration template file and populate the properties
 ```
-cp config/config.json config/local.json
+mkdir tmp && cp config/template.json tmp/config.json
 ```

 ### Build